 Easter really marked the beginning of spring here in beautiful Pacific Northwest.
 We spent hours outdoors hiking local mountains, sleeping in and drinking coffee in bed, and of course making delicious food.
 Kids are at the age when they wake up quietly, eat cereal and watch TV in the morning.
 We didn’t need strollers or scooters for walking.
 Pinch me, I made it, survived last 9 years of caring for babies.
 It was truly amazing family time with some friends during which I was counting my blessings every minute.
 Hope you had a great Easter!

 I don’t think there was any traditional food on my Easter table.
-For appetizers we enjoyed guacamole with Que Pasa chips and cheese (that went well with wine all night).
-Main meal included grilled chicken in lime ginger marinade, grilled green beans and peppers, and brown rice.
+For appetizers we enjoyed Greek yogurt guacamole with Que Pasa chips, and cheese (that went well with wine all night).
+Main meal included grilled lime ginger chicken (same marinade as in lime ginger salmon), grilled green beans and peppers, and brown rice.
 Very simple food.

 For dessert I made cake.
 I made cake!
 Last cake I made was this chocolate fudge one.
-But I couldn’t get this honey gluten free cake idea out of my head and decided to test it since I had an audience to eat it.
+But I couldn’t get healthy almond cake out of my head and decided to test it since I had an audience to eat it.
 OMG its was to die for!
 I will remake it and post before Mother’s Day.
 Alex who doesn’t eat cakes ever asked me to make it again.
 It was so airy, light and dairy free.

 Now back to work days and this shrimp quinoa would make a great work week dinner.
 Literally takes 20 minutes or so to prepare.

 I have been buying asparagus regularly and last one was a 2 lb package from Costco.
-So far, I made soup and broiled it.
+So far, I made vegan asparagus soup and broiled asparagus with garlic.
 Asparagus is one of those vegetables that is not heavily sprayed and/or doesn’t retain many pesticides.
 So, I do not bother to buy organic which I know would cost an arm and a leg.

 I bought shrimp at Costco too.
 Was getting pretty tired of tofu, chicken and venison, gotta admit.
 I quickly stir fried it in organic grass fed butter and added crushed garlic at the very end.
 That is my trick to make shrimp more flavourful because I find when you cook garlic first it loses its aromas.
 And this Ukrainian girl cooks garlic a lot so she would know.